fuki1320/learning_JS/loops.md

         };

 - The for loop has a clear initialization, condition, and increment section.
 It iterates **from 1 to cupsOfSugar - 1 ****_(i.e., 4 iterations when cupsOfSugar is 5)**_.
-- The loop executes exactly as many times as specified in the condition and doesn't go beyond that limit.
+- The loop executes exactly as many times as specified in the condition and doesn't go beyond that limit (aka doesn't go beyond the value of 5.)
 - For example, if the value of variable _cupsOfSugar_ is 5, the loop **iterates 4 times**, adding 1 cup of sugar each time, resulting in a total of 4 cups added, because the **value of cupsAdded must be less than the value of cupsOfSugar** as it is stated in condition of the loop!